Turn Text Only Off

 Brain injury and emotions

 A brain injury can change the way people feel or express emotions.
-An individual with TBI can have several types of emotional problems.
+A person with TBI can have several types of emotional problems.

 Difficulty controlling emotions or “mood swings”